Geerodge/georgemc.co.uk/src/pages/consulting.md

 This is all done over one 90 minute call.

+#### Grow Your Business With Clarity

+I'll help you take the guesswork out of marketing so you can confidently grow your business.

 #### 100% Money-Back Guarantee

 If you're not happy at the end of the call, I'll refund you.

-#### Stop Being Confused

-I'll help you gain clarity and achieve your goals.

 #### What's Next?

-Take these next steps to understand how to achieve your goals and who and where your audience are.
+Take these next steps and get the results you've always wanted.

 1. [==Apply Now==](https://docs.google.com/forms/d/e/1FAIpQLSfa4xyRBOW0Nb6fMiMdxji5ndcPJ54yfYLGWPnQEsDadtML1Q/viewform) to see if we're a good fit.
 2. Book a one-to-one 90 minute call.
-3. Understand your audience, messaging and goals.
+3. Gain clarity, get results and grow your business.

 ## Landing Page Conversion Audit

 #### Is Your Website Costing You Customers?
 ---